-How this audit fails
+How the Lighthouse image aspect ratio audit fails

 Each Best Practices audit is weighted equally in the Lighthouse Best Practices Score.
 Learn more in The Best Practices score.

-Ensure images display with correct aspect ratio
+Ensure images display with the correct aspect ratio